 If you’re selling software as a service, you might join them at their mobile phone, tablet or computer to watch them go about their business using your service.

 For online shopping sites you can conduct “surfalongs.”

 What tasks do they need to accomplish?
 Where do they run into problems?
 What do they gain by completing their task?
+What solutions do they use today and how well do they work?
 How can you help?

 When to conduct customer immersions